SuminHan/suminhan.github.io/content/post/20260803-joining-ksa/index.md

 ---
 title: "Joining Korea Science Academy of KAIST as Faculty"
-summary: "Starting a new chapter as full-time faculty at Korea Science Academy of KAIST, after stints as CTO at Divercity House and Forward-Deployed Engineer at Skelter Labs — and turning toward the question of how to teach in the age of AI."
+summary: "After a year spent between a startup and a client site, I've joined Korea Science Academy of KAIST as faculty — and turned toward a question I don't yet have an answer to: what is worth teaching once AI can write the answer?"
 date: 2026-08-03
 type: news